awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 This tutorial is designed to work with a MySQL version 5\.6 DB instance\.
 If you are using a MySQL 8\.0 DB instance instead, you must set the following parameters to the values specified in a customer\-created DB parameter group:
 `character_set_server` – `utf8`
 `collation_server` – `utf8_general_ci`
 The default settings for these parameters cause the database connection to fail\.
 Other parameter settings might also correct the problem\.
-For more information about setting parameters, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information about setting parameters, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
 After you reset the parameters, modify your DB instance to use the DB parameter group, and reboot the DB instance\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md) and [Rebooting a DB Instance](USER_RebootInstance.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md) and [Rebooting a DB instance](USER_RebootInstance.md)\.

 **To connect to your EC2 instance and install the Apache web server with PHP**

-1. Connect to the EC2 instance that you created earlier by following the steps in [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)\.
+1. Connect to the EC2 instance that you created earlier by following the steps in [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)\.

 1. Get the latest bug fixes and security updates by updating the software on your EC2 instance\.
 To do this, use the following command\.
 **Note**